alexander-schranz/twig-for-react-devs/README.md

 {% endblock %}
 ```

-### Include and override parts (Summary)
+### Include and override parts (Explanation)

-In twig there are different solutions for this kind of task.
+In Twig there are different solutions for this kind of task.
-Where mostly you would work in twig with `extends` from a
+Where mostly you would work in Twig with `extends` from a
 specific `base.html.twig` and maybe have 1-3 different kind
-of this base template, its very uncommon in twig that you
+of this base template, its very uncommon in Twig that you
 include a component template and override a part of it.

-Mostly twig devs will go here with a additional twig template
+Mostly Twig devs will go here with a additional Twig template
 and use `extends` and in the other template an `include` tag
 to the new template.